Propagant/Unity-GrassAndFur/README.md

 - Not tested in VR (should work, but unverified)
 - Minimum supported Unity version is 2022 (2021 might work but is deprecated)
 - Not suitable for large scenes and many meshes
+- Meshes using Grass And Fur must be properly unwrapped

 # Projects Using Grass And Fur
 - Hulda (first person action game)\